Checkmarx/JS-SCP/src/authentication-password-management/other-guidelines.md

-Other guidelines
+Other Guidelines
 ================

-Authentication is a critical part of any system so you should always employ correct and safe practices.
+Authentication is a critical part of any system, therefore you should always employ correct and safe practices.
 Below are some guidelines to make your authentication system more resilient:

 * "_Re-authenticate users prior to performing critical operations_"

 * "_Use Multi-Factor Authentication for highly sensitive or high value transactional accounts_".
-In Node.js there are packages that allows to easily implement two factor authentication.
+In Node.js there are packages that allow the easy implementation of two factor authentication.
 One of the most popular is called `speakeasy`.

   The following usage example is taken from the package's documentation: